Yrjö Ruutu: Impact on the Academic Karelian Society and the language question

 Although Ruutu's own organizations remained small, his ideas became popular among the broader student politics in the 1920s.
 Ruutu served for the second time as chairman of the student union in 1922–1923, when language disputes began to re-emerge at the University of Helsinki.
 After resigning in the middle of the term in the autumn of 1923, Ruutu criticized the new University Act and proposed that Swedish-speaking education and culture in Finland be supported with state funds only in proportion to the Swedish-speaking population.
 The principle of complete Finnicization of the Finnish society as presented by Ruutu later became a key requirement of the so-called "Genuine Finnishness" movement.
 Ruutu believed that under pressure the Swedish-speaking population would have to adopt "genuine" Finnish culture.

 Several supporters of Ruutu rose to influential positions in the Academic Karelia Society.
 In particular, Niilo Kärki's appointment as AKS's vice-president in 1923 marked the transmission of some of Ruutu's ideas to the AKS program.
 Ruutu himself was not a member of the AKS, but was a member of the editorial board of its magazine Suomen Heimo.
 The AKS now stated that it also supported the view expressed in Ruutu's book "The Karelian Question in 1917–1920" (1921) that the future of East Karelia should be decided on the basis of Karelians' own interests and self-government, rather than just seeking territorial conquests for Finland.
-Despite of the adoption of Ruutu's language nationalism, however, the central part of the Ruutu's ideology, state socialism, never became part of the AKS program, probably because it was considered too radical.
+Despite the adoption of Ruutu's language nationalism, however, the central part of the Ruutu's ideology, state socialism, never became part of the AKS program, probably because it was considered too radical.
 Ruutu was later disappointed with the ideological development of the AKS and left the group when the late 1920s came.

 The language disputes in the student world also reiterated the demand for Finnicization of Swedish surnames.
 Ruutu himself translated his surname from Ruuth to Ruutu in 1927.
 Ruutu was the original name of his family.
 Ruutu's AKS supporters Urho Kekkonen and Martti Haavio organized him becoming the chairman of the Association of Finnish Culture and Identity in 1928.

 National Socialist Union of Finland

 Ruutu founded the National Socialist Union of Finland in 1932 together with Juhani Konkka and was declared its "chief" (analogous to Führer).
 The party used uniforms, the Roman salute and swastikas.
 Ruutu was also the first one to introduce the concept of Volksgemeinschaft to the Finnish political lexicon.
 He was attracted to fascism by the promise of removal of class conflict and an economic theory that puts the "national whole" first.
-Ruutu's interpretation of Nazism was closer to the left-wing of the Nazi party.
+Ruutu's interpretation of Nazism was closer to Strasserism.
 However, this was no obstacle to joining to prominent Finnish orthodox Nazis such as Yrjö Raikas and Ensio Uoti who were in close contact with the Nazi leadership, and party members were later recruited to the Waffen SS.